Manikranth/Notes/Terraform/Notes.md

 ------------
 **.Terraform foulder:**

-Terraform foulder is created when you run the terrafrom init so that it download the plugins that are need for the "provider" menctioned in the code.
+Terraform folder is created when you run the terraform init to download the plugins needed for the "provider" mentioned in the code.

 **Terraform.tfstate:**

-Terraform creates a terrafrom.tfstate file to keep track for itself of what it created whenever terraform apply is run. it checks terraform.tfstate file to make sure what need to be added or changed.
+Terraform creates a terrafrom.tfstate file to keep track of itself and what it created whenever terraform apply is run.
+It checks to terraform.tfstate file to make sure what needs to be added or changed.
-Bassically it's way for the terraaform to what is that it created.
+It's a way for the terraform to what is that it created.

 ### CLI